 Currently research and management has focused on the small pelagic fishery and the impacts on African Penguins.
-There is a need to investigate potential impacts of other commercial fishing sectors on disturbance to and mortality of African Penguins.
+There is a need to investigate potential impacts of other commercial fishing sectors (e.g. squid fisheries) on disturbance to and mortality of African Penguins.